Lewis Milestone: Sojourn in Europe, 1953–1954

 In the early 1950s, Milestone traveled to England and Italy seeking work.
-He directed a biography of a diva, a World War II action drama and an international romance-melodrama.
+He directed a biography of a diva, a World War II action drama, and an international romance-melodrama.

-Melba (1953), which was filmed at Horizon Pictures, is a biopic of Australian coloratura soprano singer Dame Nellie Melba.
+Melba, which was filmed at Horizon Pictures, is a biopic of Australian coloratura soprano singer Dame Nellie Melba.
 The film was an effort by producer Sam Spiegel to capitalize on the popularity of contemporaneous film biographies of Enrico Caruso and Gilbert and Sullivan.
 Metropolitan Opera star Patrice Munsel made her screen debut playing Melba.
-Aside from Munsel's performance, Milestone was forced to work with a "worthless script" and an "insipid cast", and failed to deliver a compelling rendering of Melba's life.
+Aside from Munsel's performance, Milestone was forced to work with a "worthless script" and an "insipid cast" and failed to deliver a compelling rendering of Melba's life.
 According to Kingsley Canham, Melba "turned out to be a disastrous flop" at the box office.
 Milestone remained in England during 1953 to film They Who Dare, a wartime adventure, for Mayflower Productions–British Lion Films, starring Dirk Bogarde.
-The film is a dramatization of an account of a British-and-Greek commando unit that was assigned to destroy a German airfield on Rhodes.
-The film is based on a script by Robert Westerby; Milestone delivered an action-packed climax in the final minutes of the film that recalls his early work in this genre but the film had a poor reception from critics and audiences.
+The film is a dramatization of an account of a British and Greek commando unit assigned to destroy a German airfield on Rhodes.
+The film is based on a script by Robert Westerby; Milestone delivered an action-packed climax in the final minutes of the film that recalls his early work in this genre, but the film had a poor reception from critics and audiences.
 According to Canham (1974), Milestone's consecutive box-office failures "was not a good omen for an established director, especially in the Fifties".

-Milestones next movie The Widow (La Vedova) (1955) was filmed in Italy for Ventruini/Express in 1954, and adapted by Milestone from a novel by Susan York.
-The film is a "soap opera-ish love triangle", and stars Patricia Roc, Massimo Serato and Anna Maria Ferrero.
+Milestone's next movie, The Widow (La Vedova) was filmed in Italy for Ventruini/Express in 1954, and adapted by Milestone from a novel by Susan York.
+The film is a "soap opera-ish love triangle", and stars Patricia Roc, Massimo Serato, and Anna Maria Ferrero.
 According to Canham (1974), "The triangle and its consequences are predictable, and Milestone's part in the proceedings seems simply to record the inevitable tragedy on film".